 |Certificates||Stand down from school|

 |Dismissal from school|

-The primary goal of the disciplinary procedures within the school is to bring the child to a point of submission and repentance before God, his/her parents, the Principal and supervisors.
-The child must be taught to respect authority, and that there are consequences for their actions.
+The primary objective of the disciplinary procedures within the school is to bring the child to acknowledge God as sovereign, acknowledge the role of parents in their life, and to acknowledge the Principal and supervisors as guides in their education and learning for eternity.
+The child will be taught to respect authority, and to understand that there are consequences for their actions.

 Failure to Respond